-The relaxing beauty of Seltisberg, in the north-west of the country, made for a great location to build this minimalist contemporary family home.
-A blend of materials is used.
-From natural elements like wood and stone, as well constructed components like steel, concrete and glass.
+The relaxing beauty of Seltisberg made for a great location to build this contemporary family home.
+A blend of materials have been used; from natural elements like wood and stone, to constructed components like steel, concrete and glass.

-As well as the wood materials there are sections like the concrete decorative walls.
-The concrete was one of the tricky elements of the build because there is only one chance to get the concrete right before it sets!
+As well as the wood materials, there are sections like the concrete decorative walls.
+The concrete was one of the trickiest elements of the build because there is only one chance to get the concrete right before it sets!

 Downstairs in the wellness room is a sauna, bar and sofa.
 It’s a place to relax and socialize so that there is always an area in the home to unwind.

 The blend of chairs with their soft velvet furnishings and the grain of the wooden table really make the room a cheerful and comforting place to be.

-The striking visual shape of the exterior makes it look as though the wood panels are blocks stacked within the concrete frame, with steel fastly secured on top.
+Inside and out, there are many great places to share moments with the family.
+From the outside, the striking visual shape makes it look as though the wood panels are blocks stacked within the concrete frame, with steel fastly secured on top.